FreeOpcUa/opcua-asyncio/README.md

 # opcua-asyncio

 This repository is a fork of [python-opcua](https://github.com/FreeOpcUa/python-opcua) to rebase it completely on asyncio and drop support for Python < 3.6.
-Please note that opcua-asyncio is still in development and should be treated as an alpha release.
-There is also a draft of sync wrapper over async API which may replace python-opcua in the future in asyncua/sync.py
+This library has also [sync wrapper](https://github.com/FreeOpcUa/opcua-asyncio/blob/master/asyncua/sync.py) over async API which may completely replace python-opcua in the future.

 ## Motivation

-The primary goal of this version of [python-opcua](https://github.com/FreeOpcUa/python-opcua) is to create an asynchronous OPC UA client based on asyncio.
+The primary goal of this version of [python-opcua](https://github.com/FreeOpcUa/python-opcua) is to create an asynchronous OPC UA client based on asyncio and remove hacks for support of python 2 and older python 3 versions.
 Asynchronous programming allows for simpler code (e.g. less need for locks) and potentially performance gains.

 ## Caveats